 Tshared has launched a new line called Zero Waste T-shirts.
-This line, not only offers premium clothing, but also redefines how clothing production can eliminate waste.
-According to the research the clothing industry does away with almost 30 per cent of its produced clothing.
+This line, not only offers premium clothing but also redefines how clothing production can eliminate waste.
+According to the research the clothing industry does away with almost 30 percent of its produced clothing.
 This amounts to almost 25 billion garments or the equivalent of almost 30,000 Boeing 747s.
-This enormous waste contributes to mass destruction of natural habitats and an unending supply of material for our landfills.
+This enormous waste contributes to the mass destruction of natural habitats and an unending supply of material for our landfills.
 Now, there is a movement to build up to eliminate this irresponsible manufacturing method.
 Spearheading this movement is T-shared headed by longtime fashion industry veteran Jeroen van der Heide.

 Textile Focus News Team